coq/coq/doc/sphinx/language/gallina-extensions.rst

      end).

-The macro generates also, when it is possible, the projection functions for destructuring an object of type `\ident`.
+The macro generates also, when it is possible, the projection functions for destructuring an object of type :token:`ident`.
 These projection functions are given the names of the corresponding fields.
 If a field is named `_` then no projection is built for it.
 In our example: